Naval Base Marshall Islands: History

 At the start of World War I, Japan took control of the Marshall Islands from the German Empire.
 Japan built bases on many of the islands and had troops stationed on the Marshall Islands.
 The tropical Marshall Islands are near the Equator in the Pacific Ocean, slightly west of the International Date Line.
 Marshall Islands has over five major islands and 29 coral atolls comprising 1,156 individual islands and islets.
 The Marshall Islands capital and largest city is Majuro on a large coral atoll, Majuro atoll.
-The US Naval built bases for troops, ships, submarines, PT boats, seaplanes, supply depots, training camps, fleet recreation facilities, and ship repair depots.
-To keep supplies following the bases were supplied by the vast II United States Merchant Navy.
+The US Navy built bases for troops, ships, submarines, PT boats, seaplanes, supply depots, training camps, fleet recreation facilities, and ship repair depots.
+To keep supplies following the bases were supplied by the vast World War II United States Merchant Navy.
 The Marshall Islands were in Japan's inner line of defense and 2,887 miles from Japan's homeland.
 At the end of the war, the Marshall Islands came under the control of the United States as part of the Trust Territory of the Pacific Islands until the independence of the Marshall Islands in 1986.